ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 3. Add basic functionality for a user to optionally register <- 11/9/2024
 4. Add basic functionality for a user to optionally log in <- 13/9/2024
 5. Create a dash board for logged in users to create a to-do list if they want <- 16/9/2024
-6. Extend html for logged in/out user and add dashboard <- WE ARE HERE
+6. Extend html for user and add dashboard <- 16/9/2024
+7. Add basic front-end for website in general <- 17/9/2024
+8. Implement buttons for navigation bar (front-end stuff) <- WE ARE HERE
-7. Add front-end for to-do list for a user (ADD, DATE MADE, NAME, DESCRIPTION (OPTIONAL), COMPLETION)
+9. Implement front end on to-do list page for a user (front-end stuff)
-8. Add back-end for to-do list *- user
+10. Add back-end for to-do list *- user
-9. Store password as environment variable
+11. Store password as environment variable
-10. Find out how to make migrations AUTOMATIC!
+12. Find out how to make migrations AUTOMATIC!
+13. Lock out users from the playground app